Anomify/agent-columbo/README.md

 **Agent Columbo** is Anomify's open-source, interactive debugging detective.

-It runs on your machine, allows you to submit queries in natural language, and investigates them by issuing local diagnostic commands, and securely shares only the information **you approve** with our server to help analyse and solve issues.
+It runs on your machine, allows you to submit queries in natural language, and investigates them by issuing local diagnostic commands, securely sharing only the information **you approve** with our server to help analyse and solve issues.

 Columbo does **not** make any changes to your system - it just performs read-only inspection commands that you explicitly allow.